|Historical||Using Knoppix||Network addressing|

 I then asked on the UK government based stands how teachers were expected to find the information.
 The reply was initially stunned silence, then a mix of suggestions that the universities themselves should inform teachers, and excuses that they could not provide information about resources which might carry illegal content or show any bias, despite actively promoting an expensive near-monopoly proprietary supplier over several years.

 There are many resources made available to the public without charge by universities, but this is not without cost, so requests for additional content are welcome, but are carefully considered before resources are provided.

-There are plenty of printed books and manuals covering a very wide range of subjects, varying from general basic information to extensive coverage of individual topics, such as the excellent series of books from O'Reilly, although not all bookshops will stock the technical ranges.
-You would be very fortunate to find any quality second hand books.
-Commercial operating system distributions are usually supplied with manuals dedicated to using those distributions.
+There are plenty of printed books and manuals covering a very wide range of subjects, varying from general basic information to extensive coverage of individual topics, such as the excellent series of books from O'Reilly, although not all bookshops will stock the technical ranges, and you would be very fortunate to find any high quality second hand books that are still up to date.
+Commercial operating system distributions may be supplied with printed manuals dedicated to using those distributions.

 Look for internet websites and user correspondence lists covering the various packages and distributions, providing community help, and details of other facilities available that you may have missed.

 A beginners guide to the Unix and Linux operating systems, Eight simple tutorials which cover the basics of Unix / Linux commands, UNIX Tutorial for Beginners http://www.ee.surrey.ac.uk/Teaching/Unix

 There are many universities and colleges that run courses from beginner to advanced, including

 The Open University http://www.open.ac.uk is offering courses for new users as well as more advanced courses, see http://www3.open.ac.uk/study/undergraduate/course/t155.htm